Hello dollies!

 According to a few opinion pieces I’ve read recently— such as

-this one at Poppy Noir— the parasol is going out of style, even no longer relevant to the modern
+Poppy Noir— the parasol is going out of style, even no longer relevant to the modern

 Lolita.
 It’s bulky, impractical, and it's ridiculous to be carrying an “umbrella”